Year

 3 - 4 Weeks

-Crypto platforms typically feel either too serious and intimidating or too gimmicky to be trusted.
-Meme Market needed to walk a very specific line — chaotic and playful enough to appeal to meme-native users, structured enough to feel like a real trading platform worth investing in.
+Crypto platforms fail in one of two directions: too serious and intimidating, or too gimmicky to trust.
+Meme Market had to walk a very specific line playful enough to feel at home for meme-native users, structured enough to feel like a real platform worth investing in.
+Getting that balance wrong in either direction would kill the product.

-Design a product experience that makes trading memes feel as natural and entertaining as scrolling a feed - with the right amount of financial credibility underneath to keep users coming back.
+Design a product that makes trading memes feel as natural as scrolling a feed with enough financial credibility underneath to keep users coming back and spending real money.